 - 6a.
-Registration of orchards in designated export areas;

-- 6b.
-Registration of pack houses and auditing of procedures;

-- 6c.
-Packaging and labelling compliance;

-- 6d.
-Pre-export inspection by NPPO;

-- 6e.
-Phytosanitary certification by NPPO;

-- 6f.
-Storage and movement; and
+Registration of orchards in designated export areas; - 6b.
+Registration of pack houses and auditing of procedures; - 6c.
+Packaging and labelling compliance; - 6d.
+Pre-export inspection and remedial action by NPPO; - 6e.
+Phytosanitary certification by NPPO; - 6f.
+Storage and movement; and - 6g.

-- 6g.
 On-arrival phytosanitary inspection by AQIS.